aldorsm/ansible_lab/README.md

 # ansible_lab

-This is my cool Ansible repository!
+This is my Ansible Lab repository.
+Automation is cool!